 Gross debt in South SudanThe government gross debt refers to the total of all sums of money that have to be paid to other countries, communities or institutions.
-On the other hand not included in the gross debt are the demands of a country to foreign ones.
+Not included in the gross debt are the demands of a country to foreign ones.

-Based on the number of inhabitants, this is in South Sudan a debt of 295 USD per person.
-For comparison: The average debt per person in the same year in the European Union was 26,165 USD.
+Based on the number of inhabitants, this is a debt of 289 USD per person.
+For comparison, the average debt per person in the same year in the European Union was 26,261 USD.

 Back to overview: South Sudan